gummesson/file.lua/README.md

 file.remove(path)
 ~~~

-Remove the file from the given `path`.
+Removes the file from the given `path`.

 #### Example